-Lady Gaga and Childish Gambino Nominated For 2019 Webby Awards
+Lady Gaga And Childish Gambino Nominated For 2019 Webby Awards

 — BroadwayWorld TV & Film (@BroadwayWorldTV) April 2, 2019

 Childish Gambino is nominated for his “This Is America” video, which racked up over 12 million YouTube views in just one day back in May 2018.
-Critics applauded Gambino’s brutal take on race relations and US gun laws.
+Critics applauded Gambino’s brutal take on race relations and U.S. gun laws.
 Although Gambino has declined to explain the video, director Hiro Murai has described it as “a really crazy confluence of tone changes — that’s the premise of the whole video and the song, in a way.”
 He added that the violence, which is “harrowing” yet “cartoony,” plays a big role, per The Fader.

 “There’s Looney Tunes logic in there somewhere.
 Obviously we’re dealing with very provocative images, so it’s a total tightrope walk.”